jjbailey/sentinal/README.md

 * Linux processes writing to pipes block when processes are not reading from them. systemd manages sentinal to ensure sentinal is always running.
-See `README.fifo` for additional information about FIFO behavior.
+See `README.d/README.fifo` for additional information about FIFO behavior.
 * The default pipe size in Linux is either 64KB or 1MB. sentinal increases its pipe sizes on 2.6.35 and newer kernels to 64MiB.